Code-Institute-Submissions/Speleometrics/README.md

 This platform has statistical, database search, and webGIS features that are engaging and collaborative.
 The site aims for precision and reliability in recording speleological information, confers transparency and promotes the free flow of information.

+The first issue in designing the website, after deciding on the problem statement, in my creative process is the name of the web application.
+The site’s name comes from a linguistic accident in my poor or literal translation of what I know in Portuguese as 'espeleometria,' a widely used term, into English, resulting in 'speleometric,' which is actually more commonly known in English as 'cave metrics.'
+I added an 's' at the end because I thought the name sounded better.
+During the deployment process on Heroku, I was happy to discover that my fortunate accident is an unregistered name on the platform.

+## **2. UX Design**

+### **2.1.
+Strategy/Scope and Structural Plane

 My choice for this project is guided, above all, by access to information.
 In recent years, I have worked on speleological studies in which the metrics of caves can, by a small statistical margin, preserve them or allow them to be suppressed.
 In a scenario in which economic interest conflicts with the preservation of speleological heritage, given that the genetic process of caves is the same as the concentration of high iron content, forming iron ore deposits, every decision must be grounded (pun intended) by the most complete and high-quality cave data.

 In recent years, environmental agencies have tried to generate and maintain a reliable database of cavities in the state of Minas Gerais.
 However, this database only contains spatial data on the caves and does not provide metric data.